 - Work in a grid-like pattern to track the areas you’ve already passed over.

-- It is recommended to move the pen in a vertical, horizontal and then diagonal pattern, especially if you use the stamping technique to be sure you cover the entire area.
+- Moving the pen in a vertical, horizontal, and then diagonal pattern, especially if you use the stamping technique, is recommended to ensure that you cover the entire area.

 - If the skin becomes dry, apply more serum.

-- When you complete a section, apply more serum to that area as well as to the next portion you plan to micro needle.
+- When you complete a section, apply more serum to that area, and in the next portion, you plan to microneedle.

-- Continue until you have finished micro needling the areas you want cosmetic improvement.
-If you have serum left over, apply it liberally to the micro needled skin.
+- Continue until you have finished microneedling the areas you want to improve cosmetically.
+If you have serum left over, apply it liberally to the micro-needled skin.

 - Lastly, apply a face sheet mask for 30 minutes.